a hill with a group of goats over, looking defiant

 Challenging notions of value, financial imagination is in this artwork at the service of a decolonial tale under critical environmental conditions.
 It shows a mottled landscape where desertification is conjured with religious processions, wealth coexists with dispossession, and value grows in recycled plastic bottles.

-A preliminary version of this project was developed with the support of the Governing Through Design initiative, under the Against Catastrophe project.
+This preliminary version was developed with the support of the Governing Through Design initiative, under the Against Catastrophe project.
+See the Water Sovereignties dispatch, that also has art by Solveig Qu Suess, and texts by Michael Pryke, Meera Karunananthan & Marcela Olivera, Andrew Alan Johnson, and Jerome Whitington.